02. The File System and the Shell

 Readings

-• For more information about the shell, see Daniel J Barrett Efficient Linux at the Command Line (Sebastopol, CA: O’Reilly Media, 2022).
+After you have completed this week’s assignment, you may want to read the first chapter of Daniel J Barrett Efficient Linux at the Command Line (Sebastopol, CA: O’Reilly Media, 2022).

 Video